 The coworking market has grown significantly over the past 5 years.
 It is noticeable that Asian flexible workspaces are outpacing their global counterparts.
 Of the ten largest global markets for flexi-space, six now fall within Southeast Asia, including Malaysia.
-The country has become a dynamic hub for entrepreneurs and startups especially in the digital business sector.
+Overall, the country has become a dynamic hub for entrepreneurs and startups especially in the digital business sector.

 Kuala Lumpur: A Hub for Asia's E-Commerce and Digital Business

 Kuala Lumpur experiences steady increase as most of the new businesses as well as large conglomerates are looking to expand their business in a more cost-efficient method - well that's what flexible workplaces primarily offer.
 This is also due to the city's developing collaborative business culture as more companies of all sizes and shapes prefer flexibility over conventional workplaces.

 As expressed in the Global Start Up Ecosystem Report, a year ago, Kuala Lumpur's e-commerce business segment has developed by 46% since the previous 4 years with significant sub-part strong points including big data and analytics and health tech.

 Flexible Workspaces Are Unrolling All Over Kuala Lumpur

 The interest for flexible workspace in Southeast Asia has outpaced worldwide markets and Kuala Lumpur is now home to a flourishing flexible office space market with the support of its economic sustainability, technological inclination, and network.
 With a 12% increase in supply of coworking centers in Kuala Lumpur last year, it has become recognized among the region's top cities with the fastest growing flexible workspace markets.